 Flexography offers high quality printing and finishing options to choose from!

 Let’s delve deeper into what exactly the Flexography process is, so you can make well rounded decisions for your packaging project!

 The Flexography Process

-Flexography is a commercial printing process in which a flexible printing plate is used to produce a print for different types of materials, including folding cartons, corrugated cardboard, plastic, and metallic films.
+Flexography is a commercial printing process in which a flexible printing plate is used to produce high quality prints on different types of materials, including folding carton, corrugated cardboard, plastic, and metallic films.

 The process of printing several substrates involves the usage of fast-drying inks, and it is considered to be a rapid printing method.

 The major processes involved in flexography are image preparation, plate-making, mounting, printing, and finishing.

 There are various ways to develop flexographic plate-making such as the photochemical method, laser method, and the photomechanical method.